Liam-Deacon/CLEED/doc/manual/part-2/ch08-input-files.rst

   condition.

 ``m1:``, ``m2: f f``
-  Super structure matrix defining the relationship between the superstructure lattice vectors ``b1`` and ``b2`` and the (1 x 1) lattice vectors ``a1`` and ``a2``.
+  Superstructure matrix defining the relationship between the superstructure lattice vectors ``b1`` and ``b2`` and the (1 x 1) lattice vectors ``a1`` and ``a2``.

 .. code-block:: text